 Common Mistakes to Avoid

-Look, chair pose is straightforward in theory.
-But it has a few alignment traps that'll reduce its effectiveness or stress your joints if you're not paying attention.
+Chair pose is straightforward in theory, but it has a few alignment traps that reduce its effectiveness or stress your joints if you're not paying attention.

 Chair pose progressions: from wall-supported (beginner) to standard hold to revolved and single-leg variations (advanced).